learn2train/ComfyUI-Batch-Video-Generator-Wan-2.1/README.md

     git clone https://github.com/learn2train/comfyui-workflows.git
     ```

 2.  **Download Base Models:** Download the required Wan 2.1 models (Text Encoder, VAE, Diffusion Model) into your workspace.
+Note that we use the 14B text to video version here, but you can adapt the following to use the 1.3B parameters version instead.
     ```bash
     cd /workspace/
     # Text Encoder